krisvanrens/lox-lang/CHALLENGES.md

 ## Chapter 6

 1. The comma operator simply is a binary operator with the lowest precedence.
+Implemented.
-2. `// TODO`
+2. The ternary operator has low precedence, right above the comma operator.
+The ternary operator is right-to-left associative.
+The middle expression (between the `?` and the `:`) is parsed as if parenthesized; its precedence with respect to `?:` is ignored.
+Implemented.
 3. `// TODO`

 ## Chapter 7